 Duties will include: (1) effectively teaching courses at undergraduate and graduate levels, (2) advising a diverse population of undergraduate and graduate students, developing curriculum, and other instructionally-related duties, (3) developing and engaging in scholarly activities, including applied research and externally-funded projects, (4) supervising graduate student culminating experiences (theses, projects, and comprehensive exams), (5) working cooperatively with a diverse student population and with faculty colleagues on department, college, and university-wide committees, and (6) providing service to the institution and community, as Sacramento State strives to serve as an Anchor Institution to the surrounding community.

 Teaching responsibilities include transportation engineering courses (lecture and laboratory courses) and other classes in the Civil Engineering Department in the B.S. (lower- and upper-division) and M.S.
 Civil Engineering degree programs.

-Education: An earned doctorate degree in Civil Engineering, or a closely related field, with an emphasis in transportation is required.
-ABD will be considered.
-If ABD, all degree requirements must be completed by August 2023.
+Education: An earned doctorate degree in Civil Engineering, or a closely related field, with an emphasis in transportation.
+ABD candidates will be considered.
+If ABD, candidates will be required to complete the doctoral degree by August 2024.